-New installs: Drill the necessary holes in the chop and leg for the vise hardware.
+New installs only: Drill the necessary holes in the chop and leg for the vise hardware.
 DO NOT MOUNT THE NUT.

 Install the two bearing plates at the very bottom of each mortise with the included wood screws.
+These bear the force of the bottom of each Crisscross arm.

 To mount the Crisscross Retro, first join each arm to the brackets with the 2-1/2" mounting pins.
 See the illustration at left to get the orientation correct.
 The pins just slip in place and fit loosely and rotate with no resistance.
 These are held in place by the walls of the mortise, and once the bracket is installed, they are trapped in place.
 Now place the bracket in the mortise and drive the two mounting screws.
 You'll need to swing the arm up and out of the way to access the mounting holes.
 Mount both assemblies to the leg and the chop.
+(You will find it easier to work on the assembled vise with the leg clamped to a bench or the like.)